Atrial fibrillation (AFib) increases the risk for stroke. So stroke prevention is an important part of treatment for atrial fibrillation.

 These types of medicines help to prevent blood clots in different ways:

-Antiplatelet medicines affect platelets, which are fragments of red blood cells involved in clotting
+Antiplatelet medicines affect platelets, which are fragments of cells involved in clotting

 Anticoagulation medicines work on other parts of the complex blood-clotting pathway in the body